abeot/abeot.github.io/content/writing/goals.md

 because realistically nothing can be fun doing all the time.
 I've made excuses for myself to take days off when I shouldn't have, and it only makes me feel worse the next day.
-Conversely, pushing myself to go even on the toughest days makes it more rewarding; that's what it takes to be a champion, anyways.
+Conversely, pushing myself to go further even on the toughest days makes it more rewarding; that's what it takes to be a champion, anyways.

-Sooner or later however, the question of whether or not the work is fulfilling needs to be answered.
+Sooner or later, the question of whether or not the work is fulfilling needs to be answered.
 Using competitions to motivate students, or athletes, can be a double-edged sword;
 perhaps the only reason they pursue their respective skill is due to the thrill of winning and putting in hours every day to see progress.
+That could be why many student athletes lose their interest of pursuing their sport once in college.
 On the other hand, it stimulates interest that can develop a normal kid to be one of the brightest cybersecurity researchers, or help someone find a bright future that they otherwise would not have found.

 The last few days have helped me realize this.
-What I've been chasing this whole time is meaningless, if it'll all come to an end with a feeling of relief and a job being finished.
+What I've been chasing this whole time is meaningless, if it'll all come to an end with a feeling of relief and a task being checked off.

 Most of the time I try to reflect on my journey, I've always had it through the lens of hard work and success.